 Fig. 2

-We then established a pipeline to extracts the social interaction networks of the groups of individually identified mice including interspersed OXTRΔAON mutants from the continuous video data in the open field arena in 17 rounds total Fig. 3a-b).
+We then established a pipeline to extract the social interaction networks of the groups of individually identified mice including interspersed OXTRΔAON mutants from the continuous video data in the open field arena in 17 rounds total Fig. 3a-b).
 To identify each mouse, distinct patterns had been bleached in the fur on the back before the round (Fig. 3c).
 We analyzed the first 15 days of each round as fur regrew and pattern identification by the trained RNN became less reliably.
 Before the start of the next round the fur pattern was refreshed.
-Approx. 6.100 hours of continuous video data entered into the social networks (Fig. 3d).
+Approximately 6.100 hours of continuous video data entered into the social networks (Fig. 3d).

 The RNN-based pipeline outputted the spatial coordinates associated to the position of each animal as a function of time.
 From the tracked positions, we defined and extracted two different types of social events of interest: interactions and approaches.
 This allowed us to represent the data as a social network.
 Interactions, which yielded undirected networks, were counted whenever the distance between two animals was less than 10 cm for at least 1.0 second (Fig 3e).
 We defined approaches by calculating the distances travelled in the 4 seconds before the interaction for both interaction partners (Fig. 3f).
 If the ratio of travelled distances of mouse A to mouse B exceeded 1.5, mouse A was considered the approaching one.
 Otherwise, no approach was counted, for example in cases where they equally approached each other.
 Approaches performed between each mice yielded a directed network.
-We obtained stacks of 1-day undirected and directed networks (Fig. 3g-h).
+We obtained time series of undirected and directed networks (Fig. 3g-h, see Methods).
 Spatially, interactions preferentially occurred closer to the walls of the open arena (Fig. 3i-j) and during the active dark cycle (Fig. 3k).
 Notably, OXTRΔAON and control mice displayed quantitatively similar number of interactions and event durations (Fig. 3l-m) as well as number of both ingoing and outgoing approaches (Fig. 3n-o), suggesting preserved approach behavior in mice carrying OXTRΔAON.
 We therefore tested the hypothesis that social cognition deficits affect the building of targeted and thus consistent social relationships.